patternfly/patternfly-react/GETTING-STARTED.md

 ### ESLint

 ESLint is run on .js, .jsx, .ts, and .tsx files.
 It uses the [@typescript-eslint](https://github.com/typescript-eslint/typescript-eslint) parser with custom config added over the years.
 We write some of our own ESLint rules in `eslint-plugin-patternfly-react`.
 You can run this linter with `yarn lint:ts` or on specific files with `yarn lint <path>`.

-### Version lint

-The `@patternfly` version linter is run on all `package.json` files to ensure that versions of all `@patternfly/*` packages match.
-This is done to prevent mismatching versions of essential PatternFly packages from accidentally being published.
-You can run this linter with `yarn lint:versions`.